 Marit MacArthur taught writing and literature at CSU Bakersfield for 12 years after earning her Ph.D. in English at UC Davis in 2005.
-She returned to Davis in 2015-16 as an ACLS Digital Innovations Fellow at UC Davis, affiliated with the ModLab and the Davis Humanities Institute.
-She joined the UWP faculty in 2017 and in 2018-19, she is co-directing a NEH Digital Humanities Advancement grant project, Tools for Listening to Texts-in-Performance, working with Neil Verma at Northwestern University, Mara Mills at NYU, and Lee Miller at UC Davis, as well as with independent interface designer and developer Robert Ochshorn.
-She is also co-investigator on “The SpokenWeb: Conceiving and creating a nationally networked archive of literary recordings for research and teaching,” a seven-year Can$2.5 million SHHRC partnership grant project that involves 13 institutions in the U.S. and Canada.
+She joined the UWP faculty in 2017, and is also a faculty affiliate with the Performance Studies Graduate Group.
+In 2015-16, Marit was an ACLS Digital Innovations Fellow at UC Davis, affiliated with the ModLab and the Davis Humanities Institute.
+She is a co-investigator on “The SpokenWeb: Conceiving and creating a nationally networked archive of literary recordings for research and teaching,” a seven-year Can$2.5 million SHHRC partnership grant project that involves 13 institutions in the U.S. and Canada.
+In 2018 and 2019, Marit co-directed a NEH Digital Humanities Advancement grant project, Tools for Listening to Texts-in-Performance.
 Other projects include, in 2012-13, an interdisciplinary research and documentary film project sponsored by CalHumaniaties, Camp to Campus, about first-generation college graduates from a migrant labor background.
 In 2008 she was a Fulbright Research Fellow at the University of Lodz in Poland.

 MFA, Warren Wilson College (2013)